 - Operating a course or program contrary to standard practices set forth in the Interregional Guidelines for the Evaluation of Distance Education Programs (Online Learning) in such a way that harms a student.

 McDaniel makes every effort to resolve student complaints internally.
-If you have a complaint about any of the above, please contact Steve Kerby at 410-386-4686 or for information on next steps.
+If you have a complaint about any of the above, please contact Steve Kerby at 410-386-4686 or firstname.lastname@example.org

 If your complaint is not resolved, you may file a complaint with the Maryland Commission on Higher Education, Maryland’s SARA “portal agency.”
-Information about how to file such a complaint can be found on .
+Information about how to file such a complaint can be found on MHEC’s website.

-To file a complaint in a state outside of Maryland about filing consumer complaints in those states.
+To file a complaint in a state outside of Maryland visit the SARA Website for information about filing consumer complaints in those states.

 Professional Licensure Disclosure: McDaniel offers degree programs both on campus and online that meet the educational requirements students need to apply for professional licensure and certifications in Maryland.
 These programs may not meet educational requirements for licensure or certification in other states regardless.
 Please read our professional licensure disclosure.

 McDaniel College is regionally accredited by the Middle States Commission on Higher Education.
 The Commission has authorized McDaniel College to offer baccalaureate and master’s degrees, and post baccalaureate and professional graduate certificates.
 For information about filing a complaint with Middle States, visit the Middle States website.